BitGo/bitgo-cli/README.md

 Saved recovery transaction info to ./bchr-842a919.signed.json
 ```

 After running the tool, bitgo-cli will save a local recovery JSON file.
-You should verify the transaction using a public transaction decoder - if you are satisfied, submit the recovery transaction file to support@bitgo.com for co-siging and broadcast.
+You should verify the transaction using a public transaction decoder - if you are satisfied, submit the recovery transaction file to support@bitgo.com for co-signing.

 # Developing